Should schools, businesses, and non-profits ask us to check gender boxes on bureaucratic forms?

 Do we need male and female signs on bathroom doors?

-He examines four areas where we need to re-think our sex-classification systems:
+I examine four areas where we should re-think our sex-classification systems:

 - sex-marked identity documents such as birth certificates, driver’s licenses and passports